Content is Tyrant: Is it Publish or Perish for Everybody Now?

 In case you don’t have a blog and do not advise people publicly what SEO techniques to choose there is no peer review and these “SEO experts” are not accountable.

 Everybody can claim that s/he is an expert but only other people can judge whether you are.
 So in SEO just like in science publishing your ideas and findings is key to get a name.
+Then other people refer to you as an expert and link to you.

 These days, after years of repeating the “content is king ” and “you need great content” mantras a new hype reigns: content marketing.